 She is the creator of the annual sketch comedy game show, Women's History Month: The Historical Comedybration (with fabulous prizes).
 She made the short film Zombie Sweater out of spite.

 You can frequently finding her improvising throughout the Twin Cities.
 She's a company member with the Theater of Public Policy and a founding member of the TC Playwrights Cabal.
-She's studied at The Second City, Brave New Workshop and has an MFA in Playwriting.
-She teaches comedy writing and improv in Minneapolis and is completing her MA in Sustainable Design at the Minneapolis College of Art and Design.
+She's studied at The Second City, Brave New Workshop and has an MFA in Playwriting and an MA in Sustainable Design.
+She teaches comedy writing and improv in Minneapolis.

 She likes baking terrible things as Cooking Heather and worm composting.